ltsai323/xPhoton/README.md

 readMgr
 readgganalysis

+histScaler.py :
+'''
+  connect cross section - lumi per event - ntuple root file information
+'''

 ## ToDo
+- [ ] Accomplish histScaler.py and rename it.
-- [ ] Use CMSSW to compile the separated files.
+- [x] Use CMSSW to compile the separated files.
 - [ ] Use makefile and shared library to compile separated files.
 (Postponed...)